Fatigue in Older Adults

-Are you fearful about the future?
 Do you worry about your health and who will take care of you?
-Are you afraid you are no longer needed?
+Have you recently lost a loved one?
+Or have you lost your mobility and independence?
 Emotional stresses like these can take a toll on your energy.
 Fatigue can be linked to many conditions, including:

 - Grief from loss of family or friends